Swan-Cross is proud to make available a varied collection of quality choral

 Thine Is the Glory!
 SATB with brass, piano, and organ accompaniment Approx. perf. time: 3:40 Prices: |

-This arrangement of the popular hymn was commissioned and premiered by the musicians at Spring Hills Baptist Church in Granville, OH, for the Easter services in 2003.
-For a little extra spice, you can add guitars, bass, and drums in the second and third stanzas.
-We did at Spring Hills, and it made for a nice blended style experience for all.
-Unfortunately, I have no recording of that performance, so the demo here is done with electro-acoustic instruments. |
+Commissioned and premiered by the musicians at Spring Hills Baptist Church in Granville, OH, for Easter services in 2003 Optional guitars, bass, and drums in the second and third stanzas.
+Demo done with electro-acoustic instruments |

-| Title | Description | Samples | Recording | Order |
+Title | Description | Samples | Recording | Order |

 An Irish Blessing 5-part round with optional 4-hand piano accompaniment Approx. perf. time: Varies Prices: |